 Could this lead to an unsinkable ship?

 An invincible vessel is the first thought that comes to mind, but it is clear that there are many possible applications.
-A wearable life jacket that will still float, even after being punctured?
-Electronic monitoring devices that can survive the long term in the ocean?
+A wearable life preserver that will still float, even after being punctured?
+Electronic monitoring devices that can survive long-term in the ocean?

 The discovery is the result of the work of a team from the University of Rochester and Chunlei Guo, professor at the Changchun Institute of Optics, Fine Mechanics and Physics in China.
 The lab he described the research in the scientific journal ACS Applied Materials and Interfaces.